-Herbal teas have been associated with a variety of health benefits for centuries.
-Some teas have been specifically studied for their properties, including their ability to treat insomnia, relieve stress, and calm the mind.
-Here are some herbal drinks that can help improve sleep quality:
+Herbal teas have offered numerous health benefits for centuries.
+Some teas have even been specifically studied for their properties and ingredients, which can help treat insomnia, relieve stress, and calm the mind.
+Below are some suggestions for herbal drinks that can improve sleep quality:

 Green tea

-VnExpress newspaper cited a 2020 study from the National Library of Medicine (USA) saying that drinking green tea with low caffeine content helps improve sleep quality and reduce stress.
-Elderly people who drink weak green tea with low caffeine content also sleep better and have reduced stress levels.
+According to a 2020 study by the National Library of Health (USA), cited by VnExpress, drinking low-caffeine green tea helps improve sleep quality and reduce stress.
+Elderly people who drink diluted, low-caffeine green tea also sleep better and experience reduced stress levels.

 You should try lavender tea.